halhen/statnot/README.md

 Note that the statnot needs to be the only notification tool running.
 The example above makes sure that `notification-daemon` is not running.

 ## Configuration
 The major, likely only, part you want to configure in statnot is what the status message should look like.
 During installation, a file called `.statusline.sh` is created in `$HOME/`.
-This gets called with regular intervals to retrieve the text that should be printed on the status line. statnot reads the first line of STDOUT, so a simple `echo <text>` is a good way to return the text.
+This gets called with regular intervals to retrieve the text that should be printed on the status line. statnot reads STDOUT, so a simple `echo <text>` is a good way to return the text.

 During normal status updates, .statusline.sh is called without parameters.
 Here, you typically fetch and `echo` information about the computers performance, battery level or current time.